lrnv/Copulas.jl/joss/paper.md

 ## The Archimedean API

-Archimedean copulas are a large family of copulas that has seen a lot of theoretical work.
+Archimedean copulas are a huge family of copulas that has seen a lot of theoretical work.
 Among others, you may take a look at [@mcneilMultivariateArchimedeanCopulas2009b].
-The package implements the williamson-d-transfrom sampling scheme for all archimdean copulas, including for example the `ClaytonCopula` with negative depndence parameter in any dimension, which is not implmeented anywhere else to our knowledge, not even in the R package `copula`.
+The package implements the Williamson-d-transfrom sampling scheme for all archimedean copulas, including for example the `ClaytonCopula` with negative dependence parameter in any dimension, which is a first to our knowledge.

 The implementation of the clayton copula is actualy only a few lines of code: